sophiexingsu/wustl-latex-dissertation-template/README.md

 ## Change Log
 2023-01-30:
-- Add supplemental figures and tables
+- Add environments for supplemental figures and tables

 2022-10-16:
 - Update to follow the 2022 edition of the official template